indeedlabs/indeed-python/README.md

 Start results at this result number, beginning with 0.
 Default is 0.

 **limit** -
 Maximum number of results returned per query.
-Default is 10
+Default is 10, Maximum is 25

 **fromage** -
 Number of days back to search.